top of page

 • 6 min read

 Imagine this: The first light of dawn spills across the Mana Pools.
 A pair of lionesses stretch under the shade of an acacia tree.
 Silence hangs in the air until the click of a shutter captures the moment forever.
-This is the magic of safari photography - fleeting, raw, and unforgettable.
+This is the magic of safari photography—fleeting, raw, and unforgettable.
+Moments like these demand a camera capable of rising to the occasion.
+Enter the Sony A7 IV.

-I’m Nick Wigmore, Co-founder and Director of Photo Safari Company, and a passionate photographic guide with years spent across Africa’s most awe-inspiring landscapes.
+I’m Nick Wigmore, Co-founder and Director of Photo Safari Company, and a passionate photographic guide with years spent across Africa’s awe-inspiring landscapes.
+My job?
+Helping guests like you experience, connect with, and document Africa through powerful storytelling and capable gear.

 Sony A7 IV mirrorless camera body – a top choice for wildlife photography on safari, known for its fast autofocus and full-frame performance.